xkt88/VisBias/Image/VisualQuest Dataset/ReadMe.md

 # VisualQuest Dataset

-The VisualQuest dataset is a benchmark designed to rigorously evaluate multimodal large language models (MLLMs) on abstract visual reasoning tasks.
+This folder utilizes the VisualQuest dataset, originally introduced by Xiao et al. (2025), to rigorously evaluate multimodal large language models (MLLMs) on abstract visual reasoning tasks.
 It tests reasoning capabilities that require the integration of symbolic, cultural, and linguistic knowledge.
 Unlike existing benchmarks focused on realistic image classification or direct captioning, this corpus comprises 3,551 non-photographic, stylized images.

 ---